it-at-m/refarch-templates/docs/develop.md

 ::: danger IMPORTANT
 Please alter the CODEOWNERS file to list project members or team names for your own project.
-Otherwise the [RefArch maintainer team (only accessible for it-at-m members)](https://github.com/orgs/it-at-m/teams/refarch-maintainer) has to approve all your code changes.
+Otherwise, the RefArch maintainers have to approve all your code changes.
 You definitely don't want that, as we are super nitpicky when it comes to code quality. ;)
 :::